John and Irene

 In March 1998 my world was completely shattered – my husband announced that our marriage of 28 years was over.
 I was devastated.
 I was married to a vicar and had worked alongside him throughout his ministry.
 When we parted, I left behind my home, my church, my friends and my job.
 I had to cope with four bereavements.
 Eventually I ended up in Northfield (in Birmingham).
 Cutting a long story short, in due course and after much prayer I contacted friendsfirst.
 On receipt of the friendsfirst information I realised that I wasn’t ready to take matters furthers.
 I put the paperwork in my desk, though I have no idea why I did not throw it away.
-After four more years I did feel ready and contacted friendsfirst again.
+After four more years I did feel ready and contacted friendsfirst again to search for some Christian companionship.
 I joined, and received profiles.
 When I saw ‘John of Bromsgrove’ it appealed to me.
 He sounded interesting, and Bromsgrove was not too far from where I lived.
-I certainly did not want a husband, but a companion with whom I could go out to a meal, the theatre, concerts, or whatever we chose.
+I certainly did not want a husband, but a Christian companionship with whom I could go out to a meal, the theatre, concerts, or whatever we chose.
 John and I corresponded via the friendsfirst box numbers, then telephoned and ultimately we met.
-Our friendship grew very quickly, John falling in love with me much sooner than I did with him.
+Our Christian companionship grew very quickly, John falling in love with me much sooner than I did with him.
 (I was fighting falling in love because I felt I could never trust a man again).
 However, after much prayer I did fall in love with John.
 We got engaged, and married on March 20th, 2004.

 The death of my wife Rita in October 2002 hit me hard.
 I was a widower for the second time, and not yet sixty years of age.
 Though initially too frightened to wish to risk further loss and heartache, I later realised that living on my own for the rest of my life was a lonely and appaulling prospect.
 I started praying for the lady who one day, whoever and wherever she was, might become my wife.
 Further, if such lady existed that she would be blessed.